Scottapotamas/embedded-wireless-latency-eval/firmware/gpio_tests/stm-ll/README.md

 This is for comparison against Arduino and STCubeMX HAL implementation.

+- PA0 is driven with a 3.3V trigger pulse from my sig-gen.
+- PB0 is a 3.3V output signal (also connected to the nucleo's onboard green LED)

 ## Deps

 I use CMake with CLion for development/builds, so this project is slightly opinionated.